Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are looking at using a Software as a Solution service in Azure.
+### You are looking at using a Software as a Service in Azure.
 Which of the following would you be responsible for?

 - [ ] High availability of the solution.
 - [x] Configuration of the solution.